 “An FDA safety review has shown that fluoroquinolones when used systemically (i.e. tablets, capsules, and injectable) are associated with disabling and potentially permanent serious side effects that can occur together.
 These side effects can involve the tendons, muscles, joints, nerves, and central nervous system.”

-We Have been Warning You about Cipro and Levaquin Antibiotics!
+We Have been Warning You about Cipro and Levaquin Antibiotics for Years!

 For more than 20 years we have been warning readers of The People’s Pharmacy that FQ antibiotics posed serious risks.
 The FDA has been very slow to 1) recognize the risks and 2) warn health professionals and patients how bad the problems could be.
-But a patient group called the “Fluoroquinolone Toxicity 24/7 Forum” pulled no punches in describing how some patients react to this class of antibiotics:
+But a patient group called the “Fluoroquinolone Toxicity 24/7 Forum” pulled no punches in describing how some patients react to Cipro and Levaquin and other meds in this class of antibiotics:

 “Fluoroquinolone toxicity has been like an atomic bomb exploding in their bodies damaging their muscles and scrambling their DNA to the point many are too sick to work, too weak to walk.”

 In July 1994 we heard from a reader of our syndicated newspaper column who had received a prescription for Floxin:

 “I took it for a severe sinus infection followed by pneumonia last winter.
 After three days of utter misery and a rash on my back, I started hallucinating.
 Are there other people who have had a bad reaction to this antibiotic?”